FACT-Finder-Web-Components/magento2-module/README.md

 The module uses [Mustache.php](https://github.com/bobthecow/mustache.php) library for template processing

 **Note:** More information about SSR concept you can find in the article [Server Side Rendering](https://web-components.fact-finder.de/documentation/4.x/server-side-rendering) from Web Components documentation.

-**Note:** If you have a problem with displaying Fact-Finder campaign while using SSR please set a delay time for loading the SSR component.
-The number of seconds depends on your website speed.

 ### Advanced Settings